 What if I Can’t Have LASIK?

 Some patients are not candidates for LASIK surgery due to thin corneas, severe defocus (myopia, hyperopia or astigmatism), or keratoconus.
 Luckily, LASIK eye surgery is not the only option available for vision correction.
-A solution for these patients requiring vision correction is the Visian ICL™ (Intraocular Contact, or Collamer Lens) or PRK laser vision correction.
+A solution for these patients requiring vision correction is the Visian ICL™ (Intraocular Contact, or Collamer Lens), SMILE, or PRK laser vision correction.